 The truth is I am probably unemployable now, having been an entrepreneur for so many years but my career started many moons ago running a lemonade stand, collecting coke bottles, lawn mowing and basically doing anything I could to turn a dollar.

-Through university I installed computer systems for a legal firm, worked in the hospitality industry for the Regent of Auckland as a waiter and working in the family handcraft/souvenir store “Earthworks” in Parnel Auckland.
+Through university I installed computer systems for a legal firm, worked in the hospitality industry for the Regent of Auckland as a waiter while working in the family handcraft/souvenir store “Earthworks” in Parnel Auckland.
 Both were a brilliant introduction to customer service, and retailing.
-I guess the bottom line is running a family business teaches you to just do what needs to be done
+I guess the bottom line is running a family business teaches you to just get on and do what needs to be done

-On my first tour of duty through university, I dropped out, way to much fun with my girl friend, earning to much money installing computer systems and basically I had chosen all the wrong subjects.
-I learnt alot though, I just forgot to go to the final exams… Good thing I have grown up since then.
+On my first tour of duty through university, I dropped out, I was having way to much fun with my girl friend, earning to much money installing computer systems and basically I had chosen all the wrong subjects.
+I learnt alot though, I just forgot to go to the final exams… It’s a good thing I have grown up since then.